KonstantinKolodi/autolab_course/README.md

 To run the container, open a new terminal and run the following command first: xhost +local:docker

-Log you in as the root user:
+Log in as the root user:

 docker run -it --rm --privileged --net=host \
   --env=DISPLAY \